 If you expand the Memory folder, you will discover the following perspectives:

-Hmmm … this sure looks a lot like what we see on WRKSYSSTS, doesn’t it?
+This sure looks a lot like what we see on WRKSYSSTS, doesn’t it?
 It is … and it can be a bit better, particularly if you want to see the information over time.
-With WRKSYSSTS, you see the real-time values; if you want to take note of how they are changing, you either need to take screen captures or write down the values.
+With WRKSYSSTS, you see the near-real-time values; if you want to take note of how they are changing, you either need to take screen captures or write down the values.
 But Collection Services collects this data on an ongoing basis and PDI allows you to visualize that data so you can see what has been happening over time.
 That might be very valuable in understanding what is happening on your partition.
 (Note: the granularity of what you see with PDI and Collection Services data will depend upon the collection interval you have configured.)

 From this perspective, there are several drill-down options.
 One option is to drill down to “Page Faults By Job or Task”, where you identify what jobs were faulting.
 From this perspective, you can then drill into the page faults for one job to see that specific job’s behavior.